teammatehunt/tph-site/server/README.md

 - `messaging.py`: Functions for sending email and Discord messages.
 - `models.py`: Defines database objects.
   - `Puzzle`: A puzzle.
-  - `Team`: A team corresponds to a Django user, since it has a single login, but a team can list multiple names and emails.
-TeamMember objects are essentially just for display and email purposes.
+  - `Team`: A team corresponds to a Django user, since it has a single login.
-  - `PuzzleUnlock`: Represents a team having access to a puzzle.
+  - `PuzzleAccess`: Represents a team having access to a puzzle.
 Since this needs to be recalculated all the time anyway as teams progress, it's not that useful as a caching mechanism.
 It mostly allows analysis and statistics of when exactly unlocks happened.
-  - `PuzzleMessage`: A keep-going message displayed when submitting a specific wrong answer.
+  - `PsuedoAnswer`: A keep-going message displayed when submitting a specific wrong answer.
+See Spoilr.
-  - `AnswerSubmission`: A guess by a team on a puzzle, either right or wrong.
+  - `PuzzleSubmission`: A guess by a team on a puzzle, either right or wrong.
   - `Hint`: A hint request initiated by a team.
 Has special listeners to send email and Discord messages when one is received or answered.
   - `StoryCard`: Represents a single unit of story text displayed to teams.
-  - `StoryCardUnlock`: Like `PuzzleUnlock` objects, represents a team's access to a story card.
+  - `StoryCardAccess`: Like `PuzzleAccess` objects, represents a team's access to a story card.
   - `Errata`: Captures an erratum message and timestamp to display dynamically on the puzzle page.